 I would then apply this concept to whatever it was that the patient was afraid of: “If you avoid talking to new people, you’ll never habituate to it”; “If you avoid things that trigger uncertainty about getting sick, you’ll never habituate to that uncertainty.”

 This all sounded very logical.

 But the more patients I saw, the more I was convinced that habituation wasn’t actually what made people get better, and that thinking about exposure through this lens could sometimes backfire.
-I started thinking that exposure actually worked because it gives the patient the chance to learn (1) that what they expect to happen doesn’t happen, and (2) that they have the ability to handle their thoughts and emotions in a different way and that this changes how they feel.
+I started thinking that exposure actually worked by:

-Around the same time as I was beginning to think this way, I learned about some new research on ‘inhibitory learning’ that was pointing in the same direction.
-This research suggested that exposure works because it provides opportunities for learning experiences that disconfirm a person’s negative expectations (e.g., Jacoby and Abramowitz, 2016), like the first type of learning discussed above.
+Around the same time as I was beginning to think this way, I learned about some new research on ‘inhibitory learning’ that was pointing in the same general direction.* This research suggested that exposure works because it provides opportunities for learning experiences that disconfirm a person’s negative expectations (e.g., Jacoby and Abramowitz, 2016).**

 During this same period, I also had the privilege to complete advanced training with Dr. Elna Yadin, one of the world’s experts on exposure therapy for OCD and PTSD.
 Dr. Yadin put it best: “Earthworms habituate.
 People learn.”
 According to her, the idea that exposure therapy is based on learning is not a new idea at all.

 But does it really matter why exposure works?
 Isn’t the distinction between habituation and learning just academic and theoretical?
 No, in fact there are many practical implications to this distinction.
 Here are some implications of looking at exposure from the perspective of learning, as opposed to desensitization: